Mara Belcheva

-Mara Belcheva (8 September 1868 – 16 March 1937) was a Bulgarian poet.
+Mara Belcheva (in bulgarian: Мара Иванова Белчева) (8 September 1868 – 16 March 1937) was a Bulgarian poet.

 Life

-Belcheva was born in Sevlievo.
+Mara Belcheva was born on September the 8th, 1968, in Sevlievo, Bulgaria.
 Her father was a leader of the April uprising against the Ottoman Empire.

-She graduated from secondary school in Veliko Tarnovo and went on to study at a women's school in Vienna.
-She became a teacher and taught in Ruse and Sofia.
+She graduated from secondary school in Veliko Tarnovo and went on to study at a women's school in Vienna from 1883 to 1885.

+She comes back in Bulgaria due to the death of her father and became a teacher in Ruse and Sofia.

 In 1886, she married Hristo Belčev, poet and economist who served as minister of finance under Prime Minister Stefan Stambolov.
 An assassination attempt on Stambolov claimed the life of Belčev in 1891.
 (Stambolov himself was successfully assassinated in 1895.)
+Mara Belcheva was widowed at just 23 years old.

+She briefly served as a lady-in-waiting at Tsar Ferdinand's palace, where she taught several languages to the prince's children.
 Tsar Ferdinand I was taken with Belcheva and kept a marble sculpture of her hand on his desk.
 He wished her to serve as lady-in-waiting to his mother, Clémentine of Orléans, but she refused a life in the palace.

-Belcheva went to Geneva to study philology.
+In 1896, Mara Belcheva went back to Vienna to study philology.

 In 1903 she began a relationship with poet Pencho Slaveykov which lasted until his death in 1912.
 They never married but referred to her as his "wife" throughout his writings.

-Belcheva began publishing verse in 1907.
-She published three collections of poetry: Na praga stûpki ("Footsteps on the Threshold", 1918), Soneti ("Sonnets", 1926), and Izbrani pesni ("Selected Songs", 1931).
-She published a biography of Slaveykov in 1925.
-She also translated Friedrich Nietzsche's Thus Spoke Zarathustra and Gerhart Hauptmann's Die versunkene Glocke into Bulgarian.
+During the Balkan War in 1913, she served as a teacher and nurse.
+After a stay in Geneva, she returned to Bulgaria, where she dedicated herself to writing, publishing, and translation.

+She lived in Sofia until her death on March 16, 1937.

+Her life and work left a significant mark on early 20th-century Bulgarian culture.

+Mara Belcheva's house, located at 12 Hristo Belchev Street in Sofia, is one of the most remarkable examples of Art Nouveau architecture in Bulgaria.